isunny77/SUNNY_TEST_REPOSITORY/README.md

 # SUNNY_TEST_REPOSITORY
  LEARNING GIT HUB
  Hi git hub
- this is nummy trying to learn and understand about you.
+ this is Sunny trying to learn and understand about you.